We need to talk about content marketing ROI (return on investment).

-- What counts as content marketing ROI
+- What is content marketing ROI

 - How to measure your content marketing ROI

 - What metrics you need to track your content marketing ROI

 Plus, you’ll also learn other ways content marketing can benefit your business and if those indirect benefits can be measured.
 Spoiler alert: they can.